Today, we’ll be reviewing the Electro-Voice RE20 dynamic microphone.

 What’s more, is that the microphone takes EQ like nobody’s business.
 It might not give you the immediate studio magic that a condenser microphone might have, but the results will absolutely be usable and honest.

-This microphone is great on drums, particularly when it comes to recording the kick drum.
+This RE20 is a great microphone for recording drums, particularly when it comes to recording the kick drum.

 For most cases, the main objective when recording a kick is to capture both the full weight of the low-end thump, as well as the snap of the batter head.
 The RE20 excels in both camps, due to its extremely flat and level-headed response.